The API key authentication enables a Role-Based Access Control (RBAC) and a rate-limiting mechanism by reading the Authorization

 An easy way to generate API keys could be as follows:

-Finally, your backend should have this list somewhere, and when a new user registers, you assigns one of the free keys to the new user.
-You can deploy from time to time when you are running out of api keys in the pool or if you want to write the assignation in the configuration, but this is of course not needed.
+Finally, your backend should have this list somewhere, and when a new user registers, you assign one of the free keys to the new user.
+You can deploy from time to time when you are running out of API keys in the pool or if you want to write the assignment in the configuration.

 The documentation is only a piece of the help you can get!
 Whether you are looking for Open Source or Enterprise support, see more support channels that can help you.